Program Overview

 MHS Learning Outcomes

-The learning outcomes for the MHS in HEOR are met through required and elective coursework, and a mentored research capstone.
-Upon successful completion of the program, students will have mastered the following; specifically, students will have the ability to:
+The learning outcomes for the MHS in HEOR are met through required and elective coursework and a mentored research capstone.
+Upon successful completion of the program, students will be able to:

-- Measure and calculate health outcomes; differentiate between methods of economic evaluation and practice use of economic evaluation
+- Measure and calculate health outcomes; differentiate between methods of theoretical economic evaluation and applications of economic evaluation.